I-Dont-Remember/site/content/blog/venmo-wrapped.md

 * `query()` is super handy, especially if you have more SQL experience than spreadsheets.
 There's a [helpful blog post with examples](https://www.benlcollins.com/spreadsheets/google-sheets-query-sql/), and the [Google reference doc](https://developers.google.com/chart/interactive/docs/querylanguage#overview) if you need to dive deeper.
 * `{;} and {,}` is called Arrays - I was able to use this to line up the days of my two WeekDay queries (to split Payments & Charges into 2 columns) and easily create a chart out of the combo.

-## How I made my own Venmo Wrapped

-< how did I get to this point? >

-talk about how I fooled the API ?

-Ok I have a sheet of all my Venmo transactions for the year - now what?
-Since I have no idea what I'm doing with data, I just starting listing off a bunch of really obvious calculations to see if inspiration would strike.

 ## Potentially interesting data points

 After showing a few friends, I started getting feedback with ideas - I haven't explored them, but maybe one of the curious citizens of the internet will find them interesting: